 WWE RAW started out with quite a cluster this week as Vince McMahon opened the show only to be joined by SmackDown Live Superstars.
-This caused McMahon to come up with “brilliant” idea which he called the Wild Card Rule.
+This caused McMahon to come up with a “brilliant” idea which he called the Wild Card Rule.

 Now Superstars from RAW and SmackDown can jump brands for one-week only whenever they want.
 If this feels confusing then don’t worry because you’re not the only one.